 This characterizes the convergence rates in terms of the regularization parameter and the preconditioning matrix.
 We additionally provide various properties such as maximum allowable regularization parameters, Wasserstein contraction, a mean-variance contraction-diffusion inequality, and a maximum norm bound based on the number of particles. \item In \Cref{sec:experiments}, the proposed PBRWP method is compared on a variety of toy examples, a Bayesian imaging problem, and Bayesian neural network training.
 We additionally introduce some heuristic modifications to improve the performance of PBRWP in high dimension scenarios, corresponding to scaling laws in attention-based models.
 We observe in low dimensions that the proposed method converges faster and stably in KL divergence and maintains the structured particle phenomenon of BRWP.
-For a Bayesian image deconvolution task, we find rapid convergence to the MAP estimator in while maintaining deviations between particles for Bayesian image deconvolution, and convergence to better trained networks compared to other score-based MCMC methods. \end{enumerate} The supplementary material contains proofs and additional experimental results, such as hyperparameter ablations and computational complexity.
+For a Bayesian image deconvolution task, we find rapid convergence to the MAP estimator, while maintaining inter-particle deviations.
+For the Bayesian neural network training task, we observe convergence to better trained networks compared to other score-based MCMC methods. \end{enumerate} The supplementary material contains proofs and additional experimental results, such as hyperparameter ablations and computational complexity.